 Give more information

 I’ve pretty much got into the habit of trying to explain things to my toddler, no matter how complicated it seems.
 I know it’s not following the “keep it short” rule but I feel like there are circumstances where providing enough information and showing and explaining it to them is more beneficial in the long run.

 Say for example, my toddler before would always insist on opening the kitchen drawers.
-I baby proofed them using some cheap contraption (now we have this) but she managed to break some of them.
+I baby proofed them using some cheap contraption (now we have these latches) but she still managed to break a few of them.

 So what I did was, I explained to her thoroughly why I didn’t want her opening it.
 I made a big show of how her fingers might get caught if she opens then closes the drawers and how bad it would hurt if it happens.

 I told her it was easy for us to close and open the drawer and we won’t get hurt because we were grown ups and we have bigger hands.
 I also said to her that eventually she will be able to open and close the drawers on her own but she has to wait until she gets much bigger because for now, her hands are small and she might get hurt in the process.

 I think I had to repeat myself 3x or more but eventually she left the kitchen drawers alone.

 I think in general, it’s just innate in people to do something that they’re specifically told not to do.
 If someone says “Don’t panic!”, you feel like panicking.
 If they say, “Don’t look!”, you immediately feel like looking.

 So it’s understandable that toddlers will also feel that way.
 As much as possible, I try to say things in a different way.
 I got this tip again from the “How To Talk to Kids So Will Listen”.

 What they basically hear is the end of your sentence.
 So when you say “Please don’t stand on the chair”, they hear “stand on the chair.”